 Many private employers in Texas are not required to provide workers’ compensation.
 If you find yourself injured at work without workers’ comp benefits, you’ll need to call our attorneys to determine who can be held accountable.

 Oftentimes, the cases we handle involve liable third parties, meaning not your employer or a co-worker.
 Whether you are eligible for workers’ comp or not, you may be able to pursue a claim against a third party if they caused your injury.
-Examples include:
+This includes defective equipment, in which case, you should reach out to our defective products lawyer in Austin.
+More examples include:

 - The owner of an unsafe property